orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	- [ ] Type information + selection combination
 	- [ ] Canonicalization/deduplication (Ignores a single ray, what if more)
 	- [ ] Memorization vs rerunning
-	- [ ] Better notion of functions & variables (non-terminating; orbits)
+	- [ ] Better notion of functions (non-terminating; orbits) & variables
 	- [ ] Notion of inaccessible additional complexity (say some javascript object which is not accessible but we can still use/return)
 	- [ ] How about inaccessible structures, like some mapping we don't have access to (say: input&output only, nothing in between)
 	- [ ] Way of dealing with orbits, realization of them, and switch to a variant which is aware of the orbit??? (ref on boundary now?)
-- [ ] Factory: Setup to constantly grow whatever in-memory graph/equivalences are found, get to this place so we can start iterating on discovery functions.
+- [ ] Factory (Version Control, Causal histories, ..., Compression): Setup to constantly grow whatever in-memory graph/equivalences are found, get to this place so we can start iterating on discovery functions.
 (Good notion of causal histories & orbits needs to be there)
 	- [ ] Notion of queues, resources (storage, capabilities), ..., priorities
 	- [ ] Build up store of equivalences & patterns in some structure.
-	- [ ] C
+	- [ ]

 Unprocessed